jasher4994/jasher4994/README.md

 ### Hello 👋

 My name is James.
-Data scientist, econometrician, developer, and writer.
+Data scientist,developer, and writer.

 Here's some articles I've written.